bleemeo/glouton/README.md

 ### Metrics endpoint

-A metrics endpoint is available on port http://localhost:8015/metrics by default (this can be connfigured [here](https://docs.bleemeo.com/agent/configuration#weblisteneraddress)).
+A metrics endpoint is available on port http://localhost:8015/metrics by default (this can be configured [here](https://docs.bleemeo.com/agent/configuration#weblisteneraddress)).
 This is endpoint can be scrapped by Prometheus for example to retrieve the metrics and show them on graphs in Grafana.

 A docker compose file is available to quickly setup a full monitoring stack.
 It includes Grafana, Glouton and a Prometheus configured to scrap Glouton's metrics endpoint.
 ```sh